jesskuz/laravel-api-poc/README.md

 ### Project
-A simple team-to-member-to-project tracking API.
+A simple team, member, and project tracking API.